Sergio-yyz/Cg-course/readme.md

-This is a final project for computer graphics course of ZJU Designed by LY, YYZ, LJT and ZZH
+This is a final project for computer graphics course of ZJU designed by LY, YYZ, LJT and ZZH